openaicellular/oaic/docs/source/ssxapp.rst

 You should notice traffic flow on both the server and client side for both UEs.

-Move on to the :ref:`Running The xApp` section for running the xApp
+Move on to the :ref:`Deploying` section for deploying the xApp

 .. _USRP: